Skip to content

 Net financial benefit of remote work after setup cost and utility increase

-Compare remote work financial benefit including commute savings, utility costs, and setup investment.
-Enter home office setup and see the result instantly.
+Compare the financial benefit of remote work including commute savings, increased utility costs, and one-off home office setup investment.

 What this tool does